Slaedr/BLASTed/doc/user-doc.md

 * `-blasted_async_sweeps` An integer array specifying the number of asynchronous iterations ("sweeps") to use each time the preconditioner is built and applied.
 Eg.: `-blasted_async_sweeps 4,3` means the preconditioner is built using 4 asynchronous iterations (sweeps) while it is applied using 3 asynchronous sweeps.
 If not specified, the default of 1 sweep is used.

+* `blasted_use_symmetric_scaling` Boolean, requesting that input matrices be scaled before being used to compute preconditioners.
+The application then scales it back.
+Only used for async.
+ILU type preconditioners.

 * `-blasted_async_fact_init_type` A string specifying what type of initialization to use for asynchronous factorizations.
 Options:
   - `init_zero`
   - `init_original`